Cccei000/AIClub2018_CV/AlexNet/Notes.md

 * Reduces complex co-adaptations of neurons, learn more robust features.
 * The paper just multiplies the outputs of all neurons by 0.5 to approximate the geometric mean of various dropout networks.
 -**why is this reasonable?**

+### 7. Learning:
+* SGD, batch size 128, momentum 0.9, weight decay 0.0005.
+* ***Weight decay here is not just a regularizer, it reduces the model's training error?***
+* Learning rate 0.01, divided by 10 when validation error rate stops improving.